looker-open-source/extension-examples/react/typescript/helloworld-ts/README.md

    yarn start
    ```

-   THe extension is now running and serving the JavaScript locally at http://localhost:8080/bundle.js.
+   The extension is now running and serving the JavaScript locally at http://localhost:8080/bundle.js.

 5) Log in to Looker and create a new project.